About

 He somehow got sidelined with the crowd doing Computer Engineering later on which was a decision solely propelled by fate.
 He joined NRI Institute of Technology in Bhopal from where he pursued a career in engineering.

-Over a period of time, he produced numerous prologues but failed to weave any of them into a fully-fledged work.
+Over some time, he produced numerous prologues but failed to weave any of them into a fully-fledged work.
 His first full-blown work hit the light with “An Untitled Project of Love” which he wrote during his college days.
-He used to carry a print out of the story in his hands for readers to find.
+He used to carry a printout of the story in his hands for readers to find.

 He liked the idea of blogs and soon came up with two biggest ventures of his life namely:

-1. Straight From a Movie that showcases his peerless love for movies.
+- Straight From a Movie showcases his peerless love for movies.
 He watches more than a hundred movies every year and writes reviews for them as well.

 It was about the same time he had come up with Songs of a Ruin blog too, where he had decided to showcase his collection of poems.

-In 2015, in hopes to make it big, he started a mammoth project of his related to mythology.
+In 2015, in hopes of making it big, he started a mammoth project of his related to mythology.
 But the distance was once again clouding his dreams.
-Surrounded by the walls of his cubicle, he came up with yet another website called Dumb IT Dude to deal and help those in need with software related issues.
+Surrounded by the walls of his cubicle, he came up with yet another website called Dumb IT Dude to deal with and help those in need with software-related issues.

-In 2016, lost in discussion with one of his inspiring friends, Avinash Dubey, for once he was thinking about finding a publisher for real.
+In 2016, lost in a discussion with one of his friends, for once he was thinking about finding a publisher for real.
 That’s when he got the idea of publishing his anthology of poems first, before releasing a novel hoping it would spring up his ambitions and expedite his dream.

 With that came into existence, his first book Songs of a Ruin.
 It finally took form on Feb 12, 2017.
 Within a week of its release, he hit #22 on Amazon’s Bestseller spot under the section of Poetry.

-Prashant Singh currently lives in Ahmedabad, Gujarat and tries hard to juggle his time between 6 websites, 6 Youtube Channels, a 9 to 5 job and two incomplete books.
+Prashant Singh currently lives in Ahmedabad, Gujarat, works as an Automation Tech Lead, and tries hard to juggle his time between 6 websites, 6 YouTube channels, a 9 to 5 job, and two incomplete books.